Find Products & Manufacturers

-One answer is concrete engraving or concrete etching-the use of special tools and equipment to etch patterns and designs into existing concrete.
+Concrete engraving, or concrete etching, is the use of special tools and equipment to make patterns and designs in existing concrete.
 Unlike toppings or overlays, engraving is a permanent treatment that won't wear away or lose bond because the patterns are carved into the concrete rather than applied on top of it.
 When the concrete is further enhanced by staining, the decorative possibilities are truly spectacular.

 Both interior and exterior concrete can be engraved.
 Outdoors engraving can be used to transform a driveway, walkway, pool deck, patio or even a parking lot.
 Indoors engraving can be used to create unique patterns and designs for restaurants, stores or residential entryways.

 New or old concrete can be engraved.
 Professionals who use a patented engraving machine do the concrete engraving work.
 New concrete is engraved after allowing the concrete to cure for 3-4 weeks.
 Then simply clean the surface and start the procedure.
 For old concrete, a thorough cleaning is necessary.
 According to Roger Misfud of Brickburner, any dirt, grease, paint, sealer or curing agent will prevent the stain from penetrating and reacting.
 The flaws in old concrete can actually contribute to the look of engraved concrete with many patterns.

 The average cost for concrete engraving runs in the $3 - $6 per square foot range.

 Very large jobs can be less, while small jobs can run considerably more.
 Complicated patterns can contribute significantly to higher costs.